axolotl/Sprint-Challenge--Algorithms/Self-Study/Algorithms_Answers.md

 Runtime: quadratic

 Here we have 4 nested loops, the outer 3 of which are iterating on n.
 The second and third loops are iterating on n - 1 and n - 2 respectively, but this is hardly significant for very large n's, so we can simplify and say that they are each iterating on n.
 The fourth loop, by contrast, will always iterate over ten items, no matter how large k gets.
 This is therefore constant and we can drop it from the runtime.
 Thus we are left with a runtime of O(n^3).

+c)

+Runtime: linear

+For each time the function recurs, the input value is reduced by one.
+And when the input value reaches zero, the function will stop recuring.
+The function will thus run a number of times that is equal to the input value, making the runtime O(n).

+Exercise II